Information for those who are new to goats or are still learning:

 Care:

-Goat hooves need to be trimmed every 2 weeks-2 months (individual goats vary) for optional hoof health.
-We are currently using the 'Hoof Boss' for goats, and it has been working great and trims feet much faster than clippers.
-Goats can be affected by lice, mites and worms - consult your veterinarian for signs and treatments, not the internet.
+Goat hooves need to be trimmed every 2 weeks to 2 months (this varies by individual goat) to maintain optimal hoof health.
+We currently use the Hoof Boss, which has worked well and trims hooves much faster than traditional clippers.
+Goats can be affected by lice, mites, and internal parasites—consult your veterinarian for proper diagnosis and treatment, not the internet.

 Feeding: